arbaazsharif/revops-portfolio/project-6-apollo-api-dead-deal-revival/README.md

 ## The problem this solves

-Closed-lost deals aren't dead — they're just data sitting in a CRM.
+Closed-lost deals aren't dead, they're just data sitting in a CRM.
 A deal lost to "bad timing" a year ago might be a live opportunity today if the company has grown, raised funding, or changed its tech stack since.
-Most sales teams never revisit lost deals systematically because doing it manually — researching every company, judging which ones are worth a second look, writing a personalized note for each — doesn't scale.
+Most sales teams never revisit lost deals systematically because doing it manually by researching every company, judging which ones are worth a second look, writing a personalized note for each, doesn't scale.
 This project automates that entire judgment call with live data instead of guesswork.

 ## How it works